FromWau/NorthstarManager/README.md

 # NorthstarManager
-... is a CLI based mod-manager/ auto updater tool for Titanfall2 +Northstar
+is a CLI based updater tool for [Northstar](https://github.com/R2Northstar/Northstar) and for custom Northstar mods published on Github.
+The Manager can be configured via the 'updater_config.ini' or/and via Launch arguments. <br>

+### TODO (idk if this will get implemented)
+Automatic setup for dedicated servers.

 ## How to install
 1. [Download the latest NorthstarManager.exe](https://github.com/FromWau/NorthstarManager/releases/latest/download/NorthstarManager.exe) or download another Version from the [release page](https://github.com/FromWau/NorthstarManager/releases).